 Yell deny paying for links but admit to paying bloggers to publish posts with links to their client’s websites.
 Either way, this is a clear breach of Google’s guidelines.
 A practise that Google say “can negatively impact a site’s ranking in search results”.
-In fact, the same practices that Yell advise against on their own website.
+In fact, the same practices Yell advise against on their own website.

 Why is this any of my business?

-I am not usually in the habit of calling out businesses that engage in ‘black-hat’ SEO practices.
+I am not usually in the habit of calling out businesses which engage in ‘black-hat’ SEO practices.
 There is nothing illegal in breaching Google’s rules to gain a competitive advantage for your business.
 If you do this, and understand the risks, be my guest.

-I do, however, take issue when a company like Yell uses their trusted brand name to play on the naivety of small business owners.
+I do, however, take issue when a company such as Yell uses their trusted brand name to play on the naivety of small business owners.
 I have an even stronger objection when Yell claim on their website that they use “Content-driven practices to acquire natural links” and then obtains links in the least natural way possible.